allan-walpy/my-dev-guide/code_conventions.md

 `AV1508 Name a source file to the logical function of the partial type`

-**suggestion**: when using partial types and allocating a part per file, name each file after the logical part that part plays;
+**suggested**: when using partial types and allocating a part per file, name each file after the logical part that part plays;

 ```csharp